ECE-196/docs/content/tutorials/Team8Tutorial.md

 ### Introduction

-In this section, we will be discussing the code used to measure the battery's percentage.
+In this section, we will be discussing the code used to display the orientation it is facing.
+Printing out values that allign to 0, and axises that range from its max range to its negative max range.

 ### Objective